-- In the following cases, the Face Select mode will be canceled. - When turning the power off and back on or changing the shooting mode. - When displaying the Menu screen. - When using the digital zoom or digital tele-converter. - When changing the recording pixels to W. - When the camera cannot detect any face.
+In the following cases, the Face Select mode will be canceled.

+- When turning the power off and back on or changing the shooting mode.

+- When displaying the Menu screen.

+- When using the digital zoom or digital tele-converter.

+- When changing the recording pixels to M.

+- When the screen is turned off (p.
+45).

+- When the camera cannot detect any face.